SR3-MP/.github/profile/README.md

 # <img src="https://i.imgur.com/FVFGXkr.png" width="24" height="24"> SR3MP

+> [!IMPORTANT]
+> This project is now longer active, and is officially abandonned.
+Mainly due to a lack of hype and interest for this project.

 Multiplayer is finally a thing on Saints Row The Third™ Remastered !
 Started in May 2021, this project is here to finally offer a real multiplayer experience to this game.
 This enhanced multiplayer will allow you to set up your own server and run custom scripts as well as your own mods.

 > [!WARNING]